 I have worked in a variety of organisations ranging from the higher education and local government to GlaxoSmithKline, Dell Computers and the John Lewis Partnership.

 Member | appointed 6 March 2017 by the sponsor, University of Brighton

-As principle sponsor the University of Brighton also has voting rights.
+As principal sponsor the University of Brighton also has voting rights.